dotnet/AspNetCore.Docs/aspnetcore/publishing/vsts-continuous-deployment.md

 ms.prod: asp.net-core
 uid: publishing/vsts-continuous-deployment
 ---
-# Use VSTS to Build and Publish to an Azure Web App with Continuous Deployment
+# Use VSTS to build and publish to an Azure Web App with continuous deployment

 By [Damien Pontifex](https://github.com/DamienPontifex)